The Medal of the World Federation of ADHD

 King's College London, UK

-In 2011, the award honoured the outstanding contributions of Prof. Taylor to clinical care, teaching and research for the benefit of individuals with attention deficit/hyperactivity disorder.
+In 2011, the award honoured the outstanding contributions of Prof. Taylor in the fields of clinical care, teaching and research for the benefit of individuals with attention deficit/hyperactivity disorder.
 Prof. Taylor is an emeritus professor of child and adolescent psychiatry at King's College London.